spheredev/neosphere/README.md

 [![Build Status](https://travis-ci.org/fatcerberus/minisphere.svg?branch=master)]
 (https://travis-ci.org/fatcerberus/minisphere)

-**miniSphere** is the successor to Chad Austin's original *Sphere* JavaScript game engine, written from the ground up in C.  Games are coded in JavaScript, making for a very powerful development platform on par with writing a game in C++.
+**miniSphere** is the official successor to Chad Austin's original *Sphere* JavaScript game engine, written from the ground up in C.  Games are coded in JavaScript, making for a very powerful development platform on par with writing a game in C++.

-miniSphere uses [Allegro 5](http://liballeg.org) on the backend and [Duktape](http://duktape.org/) on the frontend.
+The engine uses [Allegro 5](http://liballeg.org) on the backend and [Duktape](http://duktape.org/) on the frontend.
 Both of these libraries are cross-platform and *very* portable, enabling miniSphere to be built on all three of the major platforms (Windows, Linux, and OS X).